ayriix/clipboard-landind-page/README.md

-# So it's another landind page.
+# So it's another landing page.